ronikiienko/myVerlet/README.md

 Compiled for windows only.
 M - add random.
 Spacebar - shoot. right click - explosion.
-WASD - shooter more, Arrows - shooter rotate.
+WASD - shooter more, Arrows - shooter rotate, Backspase - remove all.
 Not fully showcasing possibilities, and window size is small meaning you can fit only around 50k without cluttering.
 8 substeps.